Designed for kitchens.

 Herbs2Hand started with a new kitchen, a clear brief, and a problem worth solving.

-We installed a new kitchen.
-Sonia wanted herbs on hand — fresh, always there, always ready.
-But she also wanted clear worktops and something that actually looked like it belonged.
-What was on the market didn't cut it: plastic propagators, terracotta pots, off-the-shelf kits designed for garden centres, not kitchens.
+We installed a new kitchen together and almost immediately hit the same problem.
+Sonia wanted fresh herbs on hand — always there, always ready, no last-minute runs to the supermarket for a wilting pot of basil.
+Stephen wanted clear worktops and something that looked like it had been designed, not just tolerated.
+What was on the market gave us neither: plastic propagators, terracotta pots, off-the-shelf kits built for garden centres rather than kitchens.
 So we made something instead.

-We've run our own 3D print farm for five years, experimenting across watersports, electronics, and product design.
+We’ve run our own 3D print farm for five years, experimenting across watersports, electronics, and product design.
 When Herbs2Hand took shape — literally — we manufactured it ourselves.
 We still do.
-Every Linea and Stelo module is printed on our own machines, finished with handmade wooden lids, and checked before it ships.
-There's no factory in the middle.
-That's not a compromise.
-It's how we maintain the quality the product deserves.
+Every Linea and Stelo module is printed on our own machines, the lids cut and finished by hand, and every unit checked before it ships.
+There’s no factory in the middle.
+That’s not a compromise — it’s how we know exactly what we’re making, and how we keep making it better.

 What we believe